 It can also be used by those who prefer to hit the ball off the deck compared to the 3-wood which is harder to hit.
 It is also a good option for those who desire more distance than a 5-wood.

-A 4-wood typically has less loft than a 3-wood and more loft than a 5-wood.
+Typically, a 4 wood loft degree is less than that of a 3-wood and more than a 5-wood.
 You can pair a 4-wood with a 7-wood in your bag rather than carrying a three and a five which is the traditional setup for many players.

 The 4-wood is a golf club that has 16-18 degrees of loft to it.
 It is not as popular as the 3-wood and 5-wood, but still has a lot of features that can boost your golf game.